 Back when every credit card payment was manually processed, these interchange fees were used to pay for the armies of people required to check signatures on payment slips.
 Payment processing is now largely automated, yet the fees associated with payments persist.
 In some respects, this means that you’re paying a little bit more for every product.
 However, without the fees, we would not enjoy the convenience, transparency and security that credit cards offer.
 So, the best you can hope to do, since interchange is not going away anytime soon, is to harness these fees for your benefit in the best way possible – by using a reward credit card like an airmile card.

 Airmile cards are relatively straightforward to understand.
-Every card is linked to one of the main frequent flyer programs designed to encourage loyalty amongst airline passengers in an ever more commoditised travel market.
+Every card is linked to one of the main frequent flyer programs designed to encourage loyalty amongst airline passengers.
 When you spend on your card you earn points at a predetermined rate and these points can be exchanged, in sufficient quantities, for flights.

-Despite their simplicity, there are still a number of caveats to be aware of – to make sure you get the most appropriate and rewarding card.
+Despite their simplicity, there are still a number of stipulations to be aware of to make sure you get the most appropriate and rewarding card.

 Put simply, this is because fee-charging cards can offer a better rate of rewards for your spend.
 If a free card offers 1 point for every pound spent, a paid card is likely to offer 1.5 points.

 Bonus miles are offered by airmile card issuers to tempt you into applying.
-They are usually a fixed number of points, over and above those you earn in the course of your normal spending, if you can spend a set amount within the first three months of holding your card.
+They are usually a fixed number of points, over and above those you earn in the course of your normal spending.
+This is only if you can spend a set amount within the first three months of holding your card.
 These points can be very generous, and they further complicate the decision regarding whether you should pay an annual fee or not.

 Most co-branded airmile cards use American Express as their payment processor because they have historically been able to charge merchants a higher interchange fee than Mastercard or Visa.
 This is no longer the case, and co-branded Amex cards are now governed by the same EU directive that caps the interchange fee at 0.3%.